luciotato/LiteScript/devel/source/v0.7/Project.lite.md

 call node.js **require()** for parameter and generate & cache interface

-        if fileInfo.isCore or fileInfo.importInfo.globalImport or fileInfo.extension is '.js'
+        if fileInfo.isCore or  fileInfo.extension is '.js'

             log.info String.spaces(this.recurseLevel*2),
                 fileInfo.isCore?"core module":"javascript file",